xuancong84/beiwe-backend/README.md

 How to add new features:
 1. ./config/constants.py
 2. ./frontend/templates/device_settings.html
-3. run pgadmin3 to add new field in the PostgreSQL table database_devicesettings
+3. run pgadmin3 to add new field in the PostgreSQL table database_devicesettings (or postgres.sql)

 PostgreSQL
 To backup all: